 The beeper volume codes modify the volume of the beep the scanner emits on a good read.
 Default = High.

 Beeper Pitch - Good Read

 The beeper pitch codes modify the pitch (frequency) of the beep the scanner emits on a good read.
-The Medium pitch differs for the Xenon and Granit scanners.
 Default = Medium.